 One of the most striking disparities when it comes to cultural differences that students face when they get in Ireland is the way vehicles are driven on the streets and highways of the country.
 This is because, in bidirectional traffic, cars are driven on the left side of the road.
 LHT (abbreviation for left-hand traffic) can cause strangeness for some people since the steering wheel is on the left-hand side of the car in most of their home countries.
 Check here how it began:

 THE ORIGIN OF THE LHT SYSTEM:

 Ireland has adopted this system because the country was colonized by the English, and the origin of the LHT comes from medieval England.

 In general, there are loads of speculations about the reason for driving on the left, and one of them comes from Roman times.
 Experts discovered a road built by Romans in England, and by analyzing the work, they saw that the left side of the track had suffered more wear and tear, indicating that this was the main access road used by drivers at that time.

 READ MORE: GET TO KNOW THE 5 SYMBOLS OF IRELAND

-Another reason is that in the Middle Ages most of the knights were right-handed and held the sword with their right hand, so traveling on the left side of the road was a form of security, so they were prepared for any attacks.
+Another reason is that in the Middle Ages most of the knights were right-handed and held the sword with their right hand, so travelling on the left side of the road was a form of security, so they were prepared for any attacks.